Procolophoninae

 Procolophoninae is an extinct subfamily of procolophonid parareptiles from the late Early Triassic to the early Middle Triassic (Olenekian and Anisian stages) of Africa, Antarctica, Asia, Europe and South America.
 Currently, the oldest-known procolophonine is Procolophon from the earliest Olenekian stage.

 Phylogeny

 Procolophoninae was named in 1890 by Richard Lydekker.
 It is a stem-based taxon defined phylogenetically for the first time by Modesto et al. (2002) as "all taxa more related to Procolophon trigoniceps Owen, 1876 than to Leptopleuron lacertinum Owen, 1851".
 The cladogram below follows Ruta et al. 2011.

+Below are two cladograms that follow phylogenetic analyses by Butler et al. (2023):

+Analyses 1 and 3: Strict consensus of 760 and 18 most parsimonious trees (MPTs).